In this section

 What to Do When You Feel Sad

-It's OK to feel sad sometimes.
-And it’s good to know how to help yourself feel better when you’re ready.
+Everyone feels sad sometimes.
+It’s good to know how to help yourself feel better when you’re ready.
 So here are some things every kid should know:

-- You can cope when sad things happen.
+- You can deal with sad things when they happen.

 - When you’re sad, it helps to tell someone how you feel.